Find Affordable College Courses

 Master’s Degrees in Cognitive Science

 There are 15 colleges and univerities across the nation that offer a master's degree in cognitive science.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 31% were students from an underrepresented racial-ethnic group.
-Also, 20.3% of cognitive science graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 36% were students from underrepresented racial-ethnic groups.
+Also, 31.8% of cognitive science graduates were international students.

 Education Levels of Cognitive Science Majors

-During the 2020-2021 academic year, 59 students earned their master's degree in cognitive science.
+During the most recent year for which data is available, 66 people earned their master's degree in cognitive science.
 This earns it the #258 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in cognitive science at each degree level.